antmicro/gerber2ems/README.md

 * Drill file - Drill file in excellon format with plated through-holes.
 Filename should end with "-PTH.drl"

 * Position file - File describing positions of ports.
-Filename should end with "-pos.csv".
+Filename should end with "-pos.csv". (coordinates should be given in relation to bottom left corner) Example line:
-Example line:

 ```